MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-node.md

-# WP Node Plugin
+# WordPress Profile Plugin

-The WordPress Node Plugin has been rewritten to be compatible with the latest version (v2.0.0) of the Murmurations Protocol. 🚀🎉

-It is currently a beta release available for download at our [GitHub repository](https://github.com/MurmurationsNetwork/MurmurationsNodeWP/releases).
+The WordPress Profile Plugin is currently a beta release available for download at our [GitHub repository](https://github.com/MurmurationsNetwork/MurmurationsNodeWP/releases).
 We are releasing it as a beta to get wider testing before we make it available in the [WordPress Plugins directory](https://wordpress.org/plugins/).

 To setup the beta plugin on your WordPress site: